AugurProject/augur/README.md

 ### Executable Installer:

-Download the executable for your respective operating system:
+Download the executable of the [latest release](https://github.com/AugurProject/augur-app/releases) for your respective operating system:

 **Mac OSX** : ```mac-augur-1.0.0.dmg```